palantir/conjure-java/readme.md

         --jakartaPackages
                      Generates jax-rs annotated interfaces which use the newer 'jakarta` packages instead of the legacy 'javax' packages.
+        --externalFallbackTypes
+                     Java external type imports are generated using their fallback type.

 ### Known Tag Values